Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Cradle cap:

-- generally has no characteristic smell
+- It generally has no characteristic odor.

 itching